 Nothing draws people to your page like a good story.

-Creating a story around your brand doesn’t have be the same as writing an award winning novel.
+Creating a story around your brand isn’t the same as writing an award-winning novel.
 You can grab attention simply by telling people what’s going on in the business on a day-to-day basis.
-This can be as straight-forward as setting goals and keeping followers up-to-date with how you’re doing.
+This can be as straightforward as setting goals and keeping followers up-to-date with how you’re doing.

 Whatever you decide to create stories about, make sure it relates to your audience and humanises your brand, this will make visitors feel a lot more connected.